Sunlight: Full sun to partial shade

 A member of the daisy family, French tarragon (Artemisia dracunculus) is the classic herb to accompany fish and poultry dishes.
 The long, narrow leaves borne on upright stalks are a shiny green.
 Greenish or gray flowers may bloom in the fall.
-Aromatic plants grow 1-2 feet tall and tend to sprawl out later in the season.
+These aromatic perennial plants grow 1-2 feet tall and tend to sprawl out later in the season.

 Fun Fact: Tarragon reportedly aids in digestion, and when made as a tonic is said to soothe rheumatism, arthritis and toothaches.